-In February 1813 ten years after arriving in the colony and still residing at the Hawkesbury, he was granted permission to marry Mary Bell who had arrived on the Minstrel in 1812.
-However four months later, on 28 June 1813 at Windsor he was sentenced to 3 years transportation for an unknown crime and sent to Newcastle Penal Settlement.
+In February 1813 ten years after arriving in the colony and still residing at the Hawkesbury, he was granted permission to marry Mary Bell who had arrived on the Minstrel in 1812 ; however four months later, on 28 June 1813 at Windsor he was sentenced to 3 years transportation for a colonial crime and sent to Newcastle Penal Settlement.
 Another early farmer of Patterson's Plains, Thomas Addison was sent to Newcastle on the same day.
 There are no records indicating that Mary Binder followed her husband to Newcastle and she probably remained at the Hawkesbury.

-Richard Binder had become a publican at the Australian Inn in Hunter Street, Newcastle by 1828.
-When he died in 1830 his widow Ann Binder took over running the Inn.
-On the publican's licence Ann Binder was granted in July 1830 it was stated that she had held a publican's licence for two years.
+By 1828 Richard Binder was publican at the Australian Inn in Hunter Street, Newcastle.
+When he died in 1830 his widow Ann Binder took over running the Inn, although she may have held licence earlier as when she applied for renewal in July 1830 it was stated that she had held the licence for two years.